GabrielByram/Indy-501/README.md

 This was a group project between me and 3 other students in CPT_S 122 at WSU in April and May, 2020.
 We modeled our gameplay after the classic Atari racing game, Indy 500.
 This is our spiritual sequel to it, in a sense.
 We utilized SFML graphics.

+Note: The gameplay in the video demo appears choppy because of recording issues.
+The actual gameplay is smooth.

 Students:
 Aayush Bajoria, Lab Section 14
 Gabriel Byram, Lab Section 5